C-R-T Fractionalization, Fermions, and Mod 8 Periodicity: Clifford algebras and representations

 The matrices $M_{\rC}$, $M_{\rR_j}$, and $M_{\rT}$ satisfy (see \eqref{eq:charge}, \eqref{eq:reflection}, and \eqref{eq:time}) \bea M_{\rC}\Gamma^{\mu*}M_{\rC}^{-1}&=&-\Gamma^{\mu},\;\;\;\mu=0,1,\dots,d-1,\nn\\ M_{\rR_j}\Gamma^0M_{\rR_j}^{-1}&=&\Gamma^0,\nn\\ M_{\rR_j}\Gamma^jM_{\rR_j}^{-1}&=&-\Gamma^j,\nn\\ M_{\rR_j}\Gamma^iM_{\rR_j}^{-1}&=&\Gamma^i, \;\;\; i=1,\dots,j-1,j+1,\dots,d-1,\nn\\ M_{\rT}\Gamma^{0*}M_{\rT}^{-1}&=&\Gamma^0,\nn\\ M_{\rT}\Gamma^{j*}M_{\rT}^{-1}&=&-\Gamma^j,\;\;\;j=1,\dots,d-1. \eea

 \begin{definition} Majorana fermions are the Dirac fermions $\psi$ with the trivial C symmetry, namely $\psi^{\rC}=\psi$.
 Majorana-Weyl fermions are the fermions which are both Majorana and Weyl. \end{definition} We will see later that Majorana fermions only exist for $d=0,1,2,3,4\mod8$ and Majorana-Weyl fermions only exist for $d=2\mod8$.
+We may give another \emph{inequivalent} definition of Majorana fermions and Majorana-Weyl fermions:

-They are actually sections of a real (semi-)spin bundle over the Minkowski spacetime $\R^{d-1,1}$, namely maps from $\R^{d-1,1}$ to a real (semi-)spin representation of $\Spin_{d-1,1}$.
-By \eqref{eq:Clifford}, the real spin representation of $\Spin_{d-1,1}$ only exists for $d=0,1,2,3,4\mod8$\footnote{For $d=5,6,7\mod8$, there exists only the pseudo-real spin representation of $\Spin_{d-1,1}$ and the corresponding fermions are symplectic Majorana fermions \cite{Stone:2020vva2009.00518} that we will not study in this article.} and it can be decomposed as the direct sum of two real semi-spin representations of $\Spin_{d-1,1}$ only for $d=2\mod8$.
+\begin{definition} Majorana(-Weyl) fermions are sections of a real (semi-)spin bundle over the Minkowski spacetime $\R^{d-1,1}$, namely maps from $\R^{d-1,1}$ to a real (semi-)spin representation of $\Spin_{d-1,1}$. \end{definition}